 ERCOT makes a payment to the DR provider at the rate of LMP-Proxy $G times the amount of the load reduction.

 ERCOT assigns the amount of the load reduction to the retail provider whose customers experienced the load reduction and credits the retail provider at the rate of Proxy $G times the amount of the load reduction.

+This approach eliminated double recovery at the wholesale level, but it does not prevent double recovery at a specific customer level, because of the inability to estimate load reductions for individual customers.

 One of the economic objections to compensating demand response at Full LMP is that it represents a double payment: the demand response provider gets paid the LMP for reducing load, and retail provider (and the customer, depending on the contract) gets the benefit of not having to pay for the load at the LMP.
 Another objection is that the DR provider or customer should not get paid for something he does not own.
 Finally, ERCOT would be creating a deficit transaction by paying for demand response, without collecting the cost of the DR through a mechanism such as LMP-G. Normally, the sum of generation payments and load obligations match, but if a DR provider were paid to curtail load, there would be a mismatch between load and generation.
 The net amount paid to DR providers would become an uplift that must be allocated on some basis.
-While policy in other ISOs permits an uplift in these circumstances if the DR transactions provide a net benefit to all customers (compared to not having DR), the usual policy preference in ERCOT is to avoid uplifts.

-LMP-Proxy $G addresses these objections: (1) it avoids the double payment issue by adding the load reduction back to the retail provider’s wholesale settlement; (2) the DR provider effectively pays the retail provider the Proxy $G rate for the load reduction, and (3) the revenue from the load that is added to the retail provider’s settlement obviates the need for an uplift.
+LMP-Proxy $G addresses these objections: (1) it avoids the double payment issue by adding the load reduction back to the retail provider’s wholesale settlement; (2) the DR provider effectively pays the retail provider the Proxy $G rate for the load reduction, and (3) the revenue from the load that is added to the retail provider’s settlement obviates the need for an uplift. **

-Conceptually, Proxy $G is a proxy for the “purchase price” or “contract price” that retail customers pay for their energy.
+Conceptually, Proxy $G is a proxy for a non-indexed “purchase price” or “contract price” that retail customers pay for their energy.
 Setting the Proxy $G at an appropriate level is important.
 If the Proxy $G rate is set too high, the amount paid to the DR provider (LMP-G) might be too little to compensate the DR provider for its operating costs and the customer for foregoing the consumption of electricity.
 If the Proxy $G is set too low, it will be inadequate compensation to the retail provider for the lost opportunity to serve the customer.

-Proxy $G should also be an amount that is administratively convenient.
+Proxy $G should also be an amount that is administratively workable and one that is not determined by market participants.
 Direct ties to prices in the wholesale market were rejected because they would need to be re-determined frequently.
-The LRISv2 Subgroup recommends that Proxy $G should be set using the PUCT approved POLR rates.
+The LRISv2 Subgroup recommends that Proxy $G should be set using the ERCOT-wide average PUCT approved POLR rates for each rate class.
 For most customers on fixed prices, the POLR rate should be well above the energy price that the customer is paying for the energy, providing affected retail providers ample compensation for the load responsibility allocated to them.
 At the same time, the expected price range in which DR providers might activate a load response are well above this Proxy $G, so customers and DR providers would be adequately compensated.

 Consensus Principles